How to use stock levels in your pricing strategy

 Suggestions for a more advanced stock based pricing method

 This article covers the basics of what a stock-based pricing strategy is and how to implement it in the Omnia system.
-Of course, more advanced strategies are also possible, depending on what is relevant to the industry your company is operating in.
+Of course, more advanced strategies are also possible, depending on what is relevant to the category your company is operating in.
 The methods can vary from simple stock rules, to more advanced rules based upon stock levels, sales and seasonality.
 For information and help on all these more advanced strategies, please reach out to your CSM.
 Some examples of more advanced strategies are explained below.

 Use the amount of sales over a period to trigger the up/downward price shift